 Last year, students between the ages of 18 and 24 owned an average of seven devices each, according to research compiled by mobile accessories provider Mightyskins.
 The company found that 60 percent of students take advantage of the ability to conduct research on their mobile devices anytime and in any place.
 Another 33 percent use their devices to set alerts and reminders for tests or projects they have coming up in order to stay on top of their schoolwork.
-According to the research, today’s students are so comfortable using their devices that half do not see value in a physical classroom and 53 percent believe they could receive an equally beneficial education through online classes.
+According to the research, today’s students are so comfortable using their devices that half do not see value in a physical classroom.
+Furthermore, 53 percent believe they could receive an equally beneficial education through online classes.

 One of the biggest benefits schools are able to experience when deploying cloud technology is increased communication.
 Students can more easily access their teachers outside of school hours through cloud communication methods like video and Web conferencing.
-Classmates are able to share notes on lessons with students who are out sick through unified communications tools such as real-time messaging and screen sharing.
+Classmates are able to share notes on lessons with students who are out sick through unified communications tools.
+Such as real-time messaging and screen sharing.

 The improved communication provided by the cloud isn’t just within members of a school community, either.
-Cloud-based communication tools also make it possible for classrooms to access resources they would not be able to otherwise, such as bringing in experts from around the world through voice-over-IP calls or Web conferencing sessions.
+Cloud-based communication tools also make it possible for classrooms to access resources they would not be able to otherwise.
+Such as bringing in experts from around the world through voice-over-IP calls or Web conferencing sessions.
 Students can also take virtual field trips to any location imaginable through video calling.